adrianms509/MicroHack/03-Azure/01-03-Infrastructure/10_Oracle_on_Azure/resources/challenge-3/kafka/README.md

 ### e: Create a database user for debezium

+There are different privileges required in Oracle for a replication with CDC.
+In general the privileges can be divided into:

+    a.
+Basic ones, like connect, resource
+    b.
+Directory access used for log mining
+    c.
+Table and Catalog access

 ~~~bash
 CREATE USER debezium IDENTIFIED BY debezium;
 GRANT CONNECT, RESOURCE TO debezium;